Flexsidee/theghostmac.github.io/content/posts/interactive-resume.md

 **Achievements:**

-- Learned about Signatures, Hashing, Merkle Trie, Consensus Mechanisms.
+1. Learned about Signatures, Hashing, Merkle Trie, Consensus Mechanisms.
+2. Implemented a Proof-of-Work blockchain in [Golang](https://github.com/theghostmac/golang-blockchain).

 ## 2020—2021

 ---

-## Nano***Degree — Introduction to Algorithms***
+## ***NanoDegree — Introduction to Algorithms***
 MITx

 ---

 **Achievements:**

-- Gained ability to solve computational problems
+1. Gained ability to solve computational problems
-- Learned how to prove correctness
+2. Learned how to prove correctness
-- Learned how to argue efficiency and communicate solutions effectively
+3. Learned how to argue efficiency and communicate solutions effectively

 ## 2021—2021

 ---

-## Nano***Degree — Cloud Computing at Scale***
+## ***NanoDegree — Cloud Computing at Scale***
 Duke University

 ---

 **Achievements:**

-- Learned how to work on AWS and GCP
+1. Learned how to work on AWS and GCP.
-- Learned how to spawn Virtual Machines, setup a cloud environment, install and run CLI applications, setup and manage servers
+2. Learned how to spawn Virtual Machines, set up a cloud environment, install and run CLI applications, setup and manage servers
-- Learned tools like Prometheus, Ansible, Docker etc.
+3. Learned tools like Prometheus, Ansible, Docker etc.

 ## 2018—2023

 ---

-## Bachelor’s Degree ***— Mechatronics, Robotics, and Automation Engineering***
+## ***Bachelor’s Degree — Mechatronics, Robotics, and Automation Engineering***
 Federal University of Abeokuta

 ---

 **Achievements:**

-- Learned Software Engineering
+1. Learned Software Engineering.
-- Learned Embedded Systems development
+2. Learned Embedded Systems development and Computer Hardware Architecture.
-- Learned about Microprocessors, Computer systems, Microcontrollers
+3. Learned about Microprocessors, Human-Computer Interaction systems, Programmable Logic Devices.
-- Learned Assembly language and C++
+4. Learned Rust and C++.

 ---